davber/clj-clos/README.md

 ## NOTE

-* The implementation is currently horrendously ineffective, basically recreating the method chain for each invocation of `call-next-method`.
+* The implementation is currently horrendously inefficient, basically recreating the method chain for each invocation of `call-next-method`.
 On the upside, there is no overhead unless `call-next-method` is actually invoked, and it is completely compliant with regular `defmethod`'s and `defmulti`'s, so can safely coexist with regular method definitions for a multi-function.